“Stroke kills twice as many women as breast cancer does, making stroke the third leading cause of death for women. Surprised? You’re not alone”.1

 In Cardiovascular Diseases (CVDs): What Are Common Symptoms of Cardiovascular Disease? the World Health Organization elaborate on:

-People experiencing these symptoms should seek medical care immediately”.6
+People experiencing these symptoms should seek medical care immediately”.7

 Women’s Symptoms

-In women, what stroke symptoms may be different from common stroke symptoms?
+What symptoms may women report that are different from the common symptoms?

 Emergency Numbers